Properly defined dependents can pay off

 In order to claim a child as your dependent, the youngster must now meet four key tests:

 - Relationship test: The child must be your child, either by birth, adoption or by being placed in your home as a foster child.
-Even if the adoption isn't yet final, if the child is living with you and the process is under way, it counts.
-A dependent child can also be your brother, sister, stepbrother, stepsister or a descendent of one of these relatives.
+Even if the adoption isn't yet final, if the child is living with you and the process is underway, it counts.
+A dependent child can also be your brother, sister, stepbrother, stepsister or a descendant of one of these relatives.

 - Residency test: The child must live with you for more than half of the year.
 If the youth is away temporarily for special circumstances, such as for school, vacation, medical treatment, military service or detention in a juvenile facility, these particular absences still count as time lived at home.
 A child who was born or died during the year is considered to have lived with you for the entire year if your home was the child's home for the entire time he or she was alive during the year.